readthedocs/blog/ads-on-other-themes.rst

 so we're planning to expand to our second most popular theme:
 **Alabaster**

+We view our ad program as a way to raise revenue, and use that to better support the community.
+There are other ways that we can support the community as well, so today we're also launching a **Community Ads** initiative.
-We're also launching a **Community Ads** initiative, which will highlight projects in the community that we believe in and care about, and use 10% of our traffic for those ads.
+This will highlight projects in the community that we believe in and care about, and use around 10% of our traffic for those ads.

 To explicitly repeat:
-**we will start showing ads on Alabaster themes on Read the Docs** starting in the beginning of May.
+**we will start showing ads on Alabaster themes on Read the Docs** starting in the beginning of July.
 We plan to roll this out in stages:

 * We'll email the project owners of all projects using the Alabaster theme